WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta3/index.md

 Wahoo!!
 No more painful JTAG deployment, deploying your app is now a cinch via the USB deployment feature.

+#### Meadow.CLI

+We've created a _Command Line Interface_ for meadow that allows you to deploy a Meadow application to a Meadow device over USB.
+Check out the guide on how to [Deploy Meadow OS to your Board](/Meadow/Getting_Started/).

 ### Visual Studio Windows and Mac Extensions

 Say hello to productivity!
 That's right, we now have extensions for [Visual Studio](https://marketplace.visualstudio.com/items?itemName=WildernessLabs.vsmeadow01) and [Visual Studio for Mac](https://addins.monodevelop.com/Project/Index/394) to deploy apps.
 To get up and running, check out [Hello, World; Meadow-style](/Meadow/Getting_Started/).